 By: Michael Rose

 In New York, a person may be able to recover damages for witnessing an accident involving an immediate family member.
-This is called the “zone-of-danger” rule, which allows a person who is threatened with bodily harm, but not actually injured, to recover for emotional distress from viewing the death or serious injury of his/her immediate family arising from the same incident.
+This is called the “zone-of-danger” rule.
+It allows a person threatened with bodily harm but not injured to recover from emotional distress from viewing the death or serious injury of his/her immediate family arising from the same incident.

 Zone of Danger damages are recoverable in New York when you show that there was a possibility that you could have been involved in the accident along with your loved one.
-You must prove that you suffered a physical or emotional trauma as a consequence of having witnessed the accident.
+You must prove that you suffered a physical or emotional trauma from witnessing the accident.

-Third, the injured person must be an immediate family member (father, son, daughter, mother, brother, or sister) in order to have a Zone of Danger claim.
+Third, the injured person must be an immediate family member.
+That means a father, son, daughter, mother, brother, or sister to have a Zone of Danger claim.
 No other familial relationships are recognized under New York law.

-Hach & Rose, LLP, recently settled a case for the wrongful death of a construction worker’s son.
-In that case, the defendant recklessly and negligently allowed the victim to operate construction equipment on the premises leading to the unfortunate death of the young adolescent.
+Hach & Rose, LLP recently settled a case for the wrongful death of a construction worker’s son.
+In that case, the defendant recklessly and negligently allowed the victim to operate construction equipment on the premises.
+That led to the unfortunate death of the young adolescent.

-We were able to collect monetary compensation for the pain and suffering of the child, as well as for the mental anguish the accident caused the child’s father due to him being in the “zone of danger” at the time of his child’s horrific accident.
-We pride ourselves on our ability to think outside the box—by using state-of-the-art research tactics, we pursue every possible claim in order to recover maximum compensation for our clients.
+We were able to collect monetary compensation for the pain and suffering of the child.
+Our firm also recovered damages for the mental anguish the accident caused the child’s father because he was in the “zone of danger” at the time of his child’s horrific accident.
+We pride ourselves on our ability to think outside the box.
+Using state-of-the-art research tactics, we pursue every possible claim to recover maximum compensation for our clients.
 While money can never replace the loss of a loved one, the result of our hard work and dedication provides our clients and their families with financial security for years to come.